 Once you have your code ready, you will need to add that to the head section of your WordPress website.
-There are few ways you can do this.
+There are a few ways you can do this.

 a.
-Add with a plugin: Install Insert Headers and Footers plugin that lets you add scripts without messing your code.
+Add with a plugin: Install Insert Headers and Footers plugin that lets you add scripts without messing with your code.

 – Go to Settings > Insert Headers and Footers.

 – Add the above code to the “Scripts in Headers” section of the page and click on “save settings”.

 b.
 For Pro users: If you are comfortable editing your theme, place the above code in the head section of your template.
 You can also place it on top of your opening body tag on pages to limit the display of the ads on certain pages.

 c.
 For Genesis users: Theme frameworks like Genesis (what we use here at WPism) provide a built-in option to add codes to your header.